fsschmitt/website/content/blog/cloud-native-monitoring-app-health/index.md

 ### Steps

 1. Dockerize our development environment;
-2. Develop an application on a "cloud native friendly" programming language such as Go, Rust or Deno;
+2. Develop an application on a "cloud-native friendly" programming language such as Go, Rust or Deno;
 3. Describe and implement all tests to validate most (if not all) of our use-cases;
 5. Deploy our application to our test/integration environment, make all smoke tests and validations;
 6. Get the green light and promote the application to a production environment;